What Is Clonidine ER Used For?

 Clonidine ER is prescribed to treat attention deficit hyperactivity disorder (ADHD).
 It is specifically approved for treating ADHD in children and adolescents age 6 to 17 years old.
 Clonidine ER can be used alone or in combination with stimulants.
 Treating ADHD in adults or children younger than six years old is considered an off-label (unapproved) use of this medicine.

-Clonidine ER (Kapvay™) is a prescription medicine licensed to treat attention deficit hyperactivity disorder (ADHD) in children and adolescents age 6 to 17 years old.
+An Overview of Uses for Clonidine ERClonidine ER (Kapvay™) is a prescription medicine licensed to treat attention deficit hyperactivity disorder (ADHD) in children and adolescents age 6 to 17 years old.
 Unlike most other ADHD medications, clonidine ER is not a stimulant and is not a controlled substance.
 It is approved to be used alone or in combination with a stimulant.

 This article refers only to Kapvay, the clonidine ER version approved to treat ADHD.
 There is another clonidine ER medication (Nexiclon™ XR) approved for treating high blood pressure.